ChaniceIrungu/Chanice_MVP/README.md

 Basic Requirements

 #STEPS
-[ ] the button in de navBar doesn't works!
-[x] reorganize the DB by adding more fields
+[ ] the button in de navBar doesn't works! - questions [x] reorganize the DB by adding more fields
 [x] add initial values for 1 apartment int the 2 tables [x] refact the requests in apartments.js
-[ ] check the requests on POSTMAN - falta 1!!
+[x] check the requests on POSTMAN - falta 1!!
-[ ] put the fetch requests in a separated api file
-[ ] the form works?
+[ ] put the fetch requests in a separated api file - questions [ ] the form works?
-[ ] the form should appear only in the home page
+[ ] add a notification if there are no apartments to show [ ] the form should appear only in the home page
 [ ] in the form: add images functionality
 [ ] styling the form and the home page